 - A purpose-built Mac app like Qureco skips virtual-audio setup and ignores Teams' three conditions

-Next time the record button isn't there in Teams, don't try to push the other side's licensing or admin policy.
-Have your own Mac-side capture in place and the problem disappears.
+Next time the record button isn't there in Teams, you don't have to push the other side's licensing or admin policy.
+Have a Mac-side capture in place by default — and the problem disappears.

 Qureco Screen Recorder